ConnectedHomes/jt/README.md

 # jt

-jt is a command line utility which allows you to visualise the nodes in a JSON file (or GET request) as an asciitree.
+jt is a command line utility which allows you to visualise the nodes in a JSON file (or GET request) as an ascii tree.

 Installation
 ---